 At the age of sixteen, Hilliard Joyce was accepted into the Governor’s School for the Arts and Humanities.
 She earned her BA in Art History from Wofford College and her MA in Art Education from the University of New Mexico.
 For over 10 years she lived in Manhattan and New Jersey as a working artist.
-From 2012 – 2017, Hilliard Joyce served on the Board of Trustees at the Asheville Art Museum and was an active member of the River Arts District Association in Asheville, NC.
+From 2012 – 2017, she served on the Board of Trustees at the Asheville Art Museum and was an active member of the River Arts District Association in Asheville, NC.
 Today, Hilliard Joyce is a board member of The Governor’s School for the Arts and Humanities Foundation as well as The Cabarrus Arts Council board.
-She is the art curator for boutique hotels and regularly produces large-scale commission work for public spaces.
+She is the art curator for boutique hotels located throughout the southeast and regularly produces large-scale commission work for public spaces.
 Hilliard Joyce is passionate about giving back to the environment, women, and children in need and uses her art as a platform to raise money for charity and non-profit organizations.
 Her work is appreciated and widely collected throughout the world in many homes, hotels, corporate offices, and airports.
 She is known as a contemporary, mixed-media artist with an Americana flair.

 To follow Nancy’s daily art feed, visit Instagram or Facebook @NancyJoyceArt.

 Selected large-scale projects include:

 - Fall of 2019: Installation into Mission Health Systems, Asheville, NC